Piggy3590/CalamitySyncFix/README.md

-Have you ever encountered desync issues while playing Calamity?
+Have you ever felt disappointed that your awesome weapon wasn't visible to others, or annoyed when your friend's projectiles wouldn't disappear?

 This mod fixes some multiplayer desync issues in Calamity Mod, Like Fractured Ark, Galaxy Smasher.